CORSICA IS NOT FRANCE.

 84mi / 135km ✧ +11,180ft / 3407m

-On our second day in the saddle, we’ll traverse to the opposite side of the island via the rugged Parc Natural Régional de la Corse.
+On our third day in the saddle, we’ll traverse to the opposite side of the island via the rugged Parc Natural Régional de la Corse.
 We’ll begin by making our way to higher ground, and spend much of the day at altitudes approaching 1,000m.
 We’ll cycle through the cool pine forests that cloak the slopes of the many 2,000m-plus peaks that tower above us, and also pass through the maquis, the name given to the distinctive, fragrant scrubland that covers parts of the island.
 From there, we’ll begin the long descent to Punta di Porticcio.
 At our hotel, just steps from the beaches of a magnificent bay, we’ll enjoy a magical sunset and sleep to the sound of gentle waves against the shore.

 D4 · PORTICCIO TO CORTE